 The designers worked with 140 nylon stencils to re-created the more intricate design.
 The techniques used to achieve the paint strokes and detailed shading on the fuselage were a Boeing first.

 Meanwhile, on Wednesday 5 August, Qantas’ first retro jet, the original 'Retro Roo' B737-800 VH-XZP was noted at Mackay Airport operating the late afternoon QFA987/988 flight also from and back to Brisbane.
+It is believed that this is the first time ever that VH-XZP has visited Mackay Airport.

 VH-XZP is painted in a special 'retro' colour scheme featuring the iconic ochre colour scheme first introduced by Qantas in 1967.

-All photos taken by 'JM' ©
+Photos taken by 'JM' and Tony Haynes ©